testcontainers/workshop-go/step-2-exploring-the-app.md

 ### Go Lambda

-The Go lambda application lives in the `lambda-go` directory.
+The Go lambda application will live in the `lambda-go` directory.
 It is a simple lambda function that receives the talk ID and returns some statistics of the talk.

-Check `lambda-go/main.go`.
+We'll start adding the code for the lambda in the `Step 7`.

 ## Web application